-Employee retention factors are more important than ever.
 An employer’s ability to retain employees is no longer an aspect of being a “good” place to work.
-Top performers are literally a LinkedIn Inmail message away from being snatched from the team you’ve worked so hard to build.
+Top performers are literally a LinkedIn message away from being snatched from the team you’ve worked so hard to build.

 Of course, it’s only natural for employees to grow.
 People’s needs and wants for their days spent at work change — more so in our “quitting economy.”
-Employees aren’t staying in positions for decades notes Ilana Gershon, associate professor of anthropology at Indiana University, Bloomington, “Good jobs were ones with a good salary, benefits, etc. Now, it’s one that prepares you for your next job.”
-Let that sink in for a while…
+Employees aren’t staying in positions for decades, notes Ilana Gershon, associate professor of anthropology at Indiana University, Bloomington, “Good jobs were ones with a good salary and benefits.
+Now, it’s one that prepares you for your next job.”

-In this article, I’ll dive into 8 essential employee retention factors most modern employers ignore.
+If your organization shares this struggle, it’s time to re-evaluate your retention strategy.
+Below, we dive into 8 essential employee retention factors most modern employers ignore.

 Related reading: HR’s Best Kept Secrets to Hiring the Right People

 The way today’s workforce approaches “work” is different than past generations.
 The old clock-in, clock-out mindset is an element of the past.
 Employers must prepare and accommodate for a new workforce’s sense of individualism.
-All to say workers today value flexibility — to choose when and where they work.
+Workers today value flexibility — to choose when and where they work.

 Though we do see an increase in work flexibility year over year, many employers are still resistant to change.
-More than 1.7 million paid employees — those not self-employed — worked from home in 2008 at least once a week, up almost 23% from the 1.4 million in 2000, according to the latest Statistics Canada report on the subject in 2010.
+More than 1.7 million paid employees — those not self-employed — worked from home in 2008 at least once a week, up almost 23% from the 1.4 million in 2000, according to the latest Statistics Canada report.

 “I think it just reaffirms what we have been feeling in the industry, that the workforce is changing and we need to adapt as industry leaders.
-Employers are driving it but employees are embracing it,” said Faith Tull, senior vice president of human resources at Randstad, a major technology recruitment firm.
+Employers are driving it but employees are embracing it,” said Faith Tull, Senior Vice President of Human Resources at Randstad.

 As the approach to work continues to change, the nature of work itself will evolve as well.
-We don’t believe work flexibility should be mandatory, but it must be a discussion employers are willing to have.
+We don’t believe work flexibility should be mandatory for every company, but it must be a discussion employers are willing to have.
 New parents or people dealing with family issues appreciate the flexibility to work remotely for parts of their week.
 And a position that offers such flexibility will play heavily into retaining them.

-When you think about perks in workplaces, what comes to mind?
-For many of us, thoughts of free food and coffee are often a part of office perks we have come to expect.
+When you think about workplace perks, what comes to mind?
+For many of us, thoughts of free food and coffee are often a part of the office perks we have come to expect.
 Group health benefits have become the standard rather than a notable differentiator when choosing whether or not to stay with an employer.
 Where the difference comes into play is what is actually being offered.